tstack/lnav/docs/source/sqlext.rst

   starts with the given prefix.
 * endswith(s1,suffix) - Given a string and suffix, return 1 if the string ends with the given suffix.
-* extract(re,str) - Extract values from a string using a regular expression.
+* regexp_match(re,str) - Match and extract values from a string using a regular expression.
 The "re" argument should be a PCRE with captures.
 If there is a single capture, that captured value will be directly returned.
 If there is more than one capture, a JSON object will be returned with field names matching the named capture groups or 'col_N' where 'N' is the index of the capture.
 If the expression does not match the string, NULL is returned.
+* extract(str) - Parse and extract values from a string using the same algorithm as the *logline* table (see :ref:`data-ext`).
+The discovered data is returned as a JSON-object that you can do further processing on.

 File Paths